Wedding of Prince Charles and Lady Diana Spencer: Reception

 An estimated 750 million people watched the ceremony worldwide, and this figure allegedly rose to a billion when the radio audience is added in, although there are no means of verifying these figures.
 28.4 million watched the event on BBC and ITV in the UK.
 Angela Rippon, Peter Woods, Tom Fleming, Wynford Vaughan-Thomas, Rolf Harris, and Terry Wogan provided the coverage for the BBC on television and radio.
 BBC Two's coverage was designed to draw in hearing impaired viewers by providing subtitles, which marked "the first big outing for the Palantype system".
 The event was broadcast in 50 countries with near 100 television companies covering it.
 In the UK, the National Grid reported a huge surge in demand for power after the service.
-The wedding ceremony was positively received by the public, and according to The New York Times symbolised "the continuity of the monarchy" in the UK.
+The wedding ceremony was positively received by the public, and according to The New York Times symbolised "the continuity of the [British] monarchy".

 A number of ceremonies and parties were held at different places by the public to celebrate the occasion across the United Kingdom.
 600,000 people lined the streets of London to watch the ceremony, and it was estimated that around 10 million people took part in the street parties.
 The wedding was widely broadcast on television and radio in many countries, and news channels covered the ceremony in different languages.
 Poet Laureate of the United Kingdom John Betjeman released a poem in honour of the couple.

-A group of people left London and travelled to France and Ireland in protest to the wedding.
-Others released black balloons over London amidst the wedding procession.
+British republicans were largely "muted" during the wedding, with some travelling to France or Ireland or releasing black balloons over London to express their disapproval.
+However, these represented only a small minority of the British public, and The New York Times noted that "even cynics felt a surge of sentimentality" towards the royal family.